Why Social Media Strategists Matter in the Digital Marketing Realm

 In social media, you need to map out your goals, build a strong foundation, and then begin building on that foundation with a strong strategy.
 That’s what social media marketers do.
 Yes, we love to play on Facebook (and Twitter and Pinterest and…).
 But, we spend most of our time studying, learning and improving ways for you to grow your business using social media, so you don’t have to.
 That’s why you need us.

-Braxton is a Social Strategist at Portent, Inc. He is a graduate from the University of Washington, and has worked in the social media world for three years.
-Braxton helps establish and maintain client social platforms, while also analyzing performance.
+Braxton is a Social Strategist at Portent, Inc. He is a graduate from the University of Washington, and has worked in the social media world for four years.
+Braxton helps establish and maintain client social platforms, develops a comprehensive strategy, and also analyzes performance.
 He dreams of meeting the Barefoot Contessa and the Muppets, preferably at the same time.
 Read More